airmonitor/home_air_monitor/README.md

 Repository contains solution for creating your own air monitoring station.

-This is location of code for project page http://airmonitor.pl/
+This is the location of code for project page http://airmonitor.pl/

 Automated installation is conducted using ansible.

-All scripts for obtaining data from sensors and sending them are written in python 3.6
+All scripts for collecting data from sensors and sending them are written in micropython

 # Usage